syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/getting-started.md

 </html>
 ```

-Import the Ribbon component in your `app.ts` file and initialize it with the `#ribbon`.
+Import the Ribbon control in your `app.ts` file and initialize it with the `#ribbon`.

 `[src/app/app.ts]`